Wolverine971/9takes/src/blog/enneagram/enneagram-types-on-a-first-date.md

 <section class="section-content">
 <h2 style="padding: 0; margin-top: 1em">Enneagram Type 4: The Individualist</h2>

-The Individualist sees a first date as an opportunity to express their unique personality and connect deeply and emotionally.
+The Individualist sees a first date as an opportunity to express themselves and they are looking to connect and emotionally.

 They are introspective and might contemplate what they wish to share about themselves and how they want to be perceived.
 Their feelings could be a cocktail of anticipation and a little trepidation, fearing misunderstanding or rejection.

 Their preparations might involve choosing an unconventional date spot or wearing an outfit that stands out from the crowd.
 Conversation topics they favor often delve into art, culture, emotions, and personal experiences.
 For the Individualist, a first date is less about surface-level chit-chat and more about establishing an emotional connection.